Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

 Session time limits
 -----------------------

-When a session is started, it is assigned a maximum session timeout value.
+When a session is started, it is assigned a maximum session timeout value (by default, it is set to the system limit).
 After the maximum session timeout is reached, the session is permanently closed.
 The maximum session timeout value is set on the ``max_time`` parameter, which can be greater than the program’s ``max_execution_time``.
-By default, it is set to the system limit.

 Additionally, there is a 5 minute *interactive* timeout value.
 If there are no session jobs queued within that window, the session is temporarily deactivated and normal job selection resumes.
 During job selection, if the job scheduler gets a new job from the session and its maximum timeout value has not been reached, the session is reactivated until its maximum timeout value is reached.